Maurice Papon: Later life and funeral

 In March 2004, the chancery of the Legion of Honour accused Papon of illegally wearing his decoration, which had been stripped of him after his conviction, while he was being photographed for a press interview for Le Point.
 He was tried and fined €2,500.
 In February 2007, Papon had heart surgery for congestive heart failure.
 While the surgery was initially thought to be successful, he died a few days later on 17 February, at the age of 96.

 His attorney, Francis Vuillemin, declared that Papon should be buried with insignia of Commander of the Legion of Honour.
 That triggered public expressions of indignation from all French political parties except Jean-Marie Le Pen's far-right National Front.

 Bernard Accoyer, head of the Union for a Popular Movement group in the French National Assembly, suggested that as the high chancellor of the Order of the Legion of Honour, Chirac might personally intervene to prevent that, but Chirac did not do so.
 Papon was buried, with the insignia, on 21 February 2007.
 A son of one of Papon's victims observed of Papon, "Besides being a remorseless dead man, he also wishes to remain a vengeful one."

+The German magazine Der Spiegel wrote 2007 in its obituary about Papon: “He was the epitome of the French civil servant, highly cultivated, brilliant and if necessary without any scruples".

 After his death, The Irish Independent wrote in an article: 'Have no doubt Hitler would have wiped out Arabs after Jews':Maurice Papon, lowered into his grave along with his precious Legion d'honneur last week, proved what many Arabs have long suspected but generally refuse to acknowledge: that bureaucrats and racists and others who worked for Hitler regarded all Semitic people as their enemies and that – had Hitler's armies reached the Middle East – they would ultimately have found a "final solution" to the "Arab question," just as they did for the Jews of Europe.
 Papon's responsibility for the 1942 arrest and deportation of 1,600 Jews in and around Bordeaux – 223 children among them, all shipped off to the Drancy camp and then to Auschwitz – was proved without the proverbial shadow of a doubt at his 1998 trial.
 Less clear were the exact number of Algerians murdered by his police force in Paris and hurled into the Seine in 1961.